Produce traceability: Legislative and regulatory matters

-Traceability of food is legally required in the European Union (Regulation 178/2002) with dedicated initiatives in EU countries like the UK and Northern Ireland.
+Traceability of food is legally required in the European Union (Regulation 178/2002) with dedicated initiatives in EU countries and the UK and Northern Ireland.

 In the EU, under the renewed Sustainable Product Policy Initiative, the inclusion of a Digital Product Passport has been proposed.
 The EU sustainable product policy was renewed in function of the European Green Deal and the new Circular Economy Action Plan. and revises the Ecodesign Directive.
 As such, similarly to material passports, it intents to assist the circular economy.

 In the United States, various government agencies have oversight or regulatory control over different aspects of fresh fruit and produce production, processing and distribution.
 These include the U.S. Department of Agriculture, the U.S. Food and Drug Administration (FDA) and the Centers for Disease Control.
 Some groups have pushed for a single food-safety agency, on-farm improvements and improved reporting and surveillance of foodborne illness outbreaks.

 The draft Food Safety Enhancement Act of 2009 was introduced May 27, 2009, in the U.S. House of Representatives.
 It would expand FDA authority, require registration of food manufacturers and processors, regulate crop cultivation and harvesting and other measures.
 After committee hearings and extensive amendment, the bill (HR2749) passed the House on July 30, 2009.
 HR2749 does not specifically endorse the PTI, or prescribe a traceability method or methodology, but instead Section 107 calls for regulations establishing a tracing system that includes: